-Outsider art, disenfranchised from the adolescent bedroom, sci-fi bookcover or record sleeve, and floating in on the artworld like a breeze from an open window, JIMP is free to question our belief in fate, religion and the iprison (sic) of taste and manners.
+Steeped in Outsider art, sci-fi book covers, record sleeves strewn around the disenfranchised adolescent bedroom, floating in on the artworld like a breeze from an open window, JIMP is free to question our belief in fate, religion, taste and manners.
 Liberating the viewer to remember the imagination, fears and horrors of adolescence, purging our psyche of suppressed and denied feelings, whilst delivering an unwitting smile.
-The pleading, engaging characters trapped in their cartoon frieze gaze out at the audience soliciting empathy.
+Pleading, engaging characters trapped in their cartoon cells gaze out at the audience, soliciting empathy.
 We are all there captured in his world view, the wise and the frail, the social bully and the outcast, caught with our pants down in front of the crowd.